 For this mom, modesty and self-respect go hand in hand.
 However, girls growing up these days constantly sees sexuality and immodesty in music videos, on television, online, in fashion, and in the behavior of their peers.

 That’s why it is important that we talk with our daughters about modesty, sexuality, and self respect.
-I also tried to nurture her self-confidence by exemplifying modesty in my own life and enrolling her in activities that helped teach her how important self-respect is.
+I also tried to nurture her self-confidence by exemplifying modesty in my own life.
+Furthermore, I enroll her in activities that help teach her how important self-respect is.
 Here are four methods that I chose to educate my daughter on the values modesty and self-respect.

 1. Be a model for how to dress modestly.

-Even when my daughter was young, I was always conscious about what I wore in her presence and what it said about me and my own self confidence.
+Even when my daughter was young, I was always conscious about what I wore in her presence.
+I know that my appearance says a lot about me and my own self confidence.
 Now I don’t think of myself as a prude or a reserved person at all.
 However, there is a difference between wearing a short skirt that shows off your legs and boosts your self confidence, and a skirt that leaves absolutely nothing to the imagination.
 I try to wear things that will look flattering on me but without any feeling of inappropriateness.
 I want her to be proud of her mother just as I want to be proud of her.
-I think that how you dress yourself will go a long way towards teaching teens how to dress modestly.
+How you dress yourself will go a long way towards teaching teens how to dress modestly.

 2. Talk about what modesty means to you and why it is important to dress modestly.

 I’ve tried to stress that fashion is way to express more than just the physical.
-It can also be a creative way to let your inner personality out, and showcase your wit, your ethics, your heart, and your creativity.
+It can also be a creative way to let your inner personality out.
+Fashion choices can showcase your wit, your ethics, your heart, and your creativity.
 It’s sad, but true that appearance directly causes people to judge you and affects how you are perceived—at school, among peers, professionally when you go to a job interview, and when you met people for the first time.